 In addition, with Galileo, you can be your own card program manager using any BIN classification, so you can program manage your own debit, credit and prepaid programs, including commercial, commercial credit and SMB programs.

-Based on these benefits, if it makes sense for your company to be your own card program manager, Galileo Pro is your solution.
+Based on these benefits, if it makes sense for your company to be your own card program manager, Galileo’s payment processing platform is your solution.

-If you’re not sure if you’re ready for Galileo Pro, let’s have a consultative discussion about your program—what it is and where you want to take it—and we’ll help you understand all your options: Galileo Pro, Galileo Pro with Galileo providing optional services or Galileo Instant, a turnkey solution with Galileo providing comprehensive program management.
+If you’re not sure if you’re ready for Galileo’s payment processing platform, let’s have a consultative discussion about your program—what it is and where you want to take it—and we’ll help you understand all your options.

 Choosing your payments processing platform is one of the most important decisions you’ll make in launching your card issuing and digital banking program.
 So, you want it to be the right one—from the start.
-I invite you to contact us so we can explore your options.
+I invite you to connect with our program management experts today.